sarahrshannon/sarahrshannon.github.io/_projects/3_project.md

 ---

 Climate models output terabytes of raw temperature and precipitation data at a sub-daily resolution.
 Climate indices are often used to identify extreme conditions such as drought or intense rainfall from the climate data.
-Here I calculate [ETCCDI](http://etccdi.pacificclimate.org/) climate change detection indices for Peru using daily air temperature and precipitation from the ERA5-back extension (1950-1978) and ERA5 (1979-2019) reanalysis data.
+Here I calculate [ETCCDI](http://etccdi.pacificclimate.org/) climate change detection indices for Peru using daily precipitation from the ERA5-back extension (1950-1978) and ERA5 (1979-2019) reanalysis data.
 Number of days in year with precipitation > 20mm indicates intense rainfall that could potentially trigger a glacier lake outburst flood (shown purple).

 <div class="row">